 Getting a law degree from Harvard can be prohibitively expensive, but the school’s Low Income Protection Plan offers some relief for law graduates with student loans.

 If you work for the government, a non-profit, a private firm, or as an academic, you could be eligible.
 Under the Low Income Protection Plan, the school sets your loan payments at a fraction of your income (Harvard covers the rest of your bill).

 Graduating from Harvard has plenty of advantages.
 Nationally, 2016 graduates make an average salary of $50,566.
 Harvard graduates make much more — 53 percent of the 2016 class makes over $70,000, with many earning incomes in the six-figures.
 That means you’re likely an ideal candidate for refinancing both federal and private loans.

 If other repayment options aren’t useful to you, refinancing your student loans can be a smart move.
 When you refinance, you work with a private lender to take out a new loan that pays off your current student debt.
 Your new loan may have a lower interest rate, smaller monthly payment, or different repayment term.

-Refinancing can help you save money over time.
+Refinancing can help you save money over the life of the loan.
 With a lower interest rate, more of your payments go towards the principal rather than interest.
 If you need breathing room in your budget, extending your repayment term can lower your monthly payment but you may pay more in interest over the length of the loans term.

 However, refinancing isn’t a good idea for everyone.
 Be sure you weigh the drawbacks of student loan refinancing, too.